DataAnalyticsinStudentHands/HNETDataMaps/README.md

 ## Testing in local development environment

-If you are testing while the client is also running, you may need to use a diifernt port, e.g.
+If you are testing while the client is also running, you may need to use a different port, e.g.
 `MONGO_URL=mongodb://localhost:27017/DataMaps meteor --port 3001`

 For debugging with node inspector run `MONGO_URL=mongodb://localhost:27017/DataMaps meteor debug` and open the app in Chrome with the port listed once the app has started.